 We experience every day that things in the workplaces and in society have changed.
 Organization of labor struggles is weakened by the divisions between those who work in the same hub, factory, school, call center etc. Solidarity is challenged by the differences of contracts, time of employment, political conditions such as residence permits or welfare rights.
 Labour disputing is more and more difficult and it is often not enough to stop the increasing precarization.
 National divisions imposed on labor obstruct the capacity to fight back against the transnational dimension of production and exploitation.
 As a result, a little conquest by one can sometimes be a loss for many others: be they workers in other countries with lower wages and income or temp workers in the same factory, young interns or migrants and refugees forced to work for free to get their visa.

-The TSS process is born from the assumption that there is no technical way out to this situation: only a political movement can overturn the state of affairs according to which we are just numbers and shares in the balance sheets of the European technocrats and capitalists.
+The TSS process is born from the assumption that there is no technical way out to this situation: only a political movement can overturn the state of affairs according to which we are just numbers and shares in the balance sheets of the governments’ technocrats and capitalists.
 The strike is for us the name of a power that aims at damaging the pillars on which this unequal and unjust society is grounded.
 Building the conditions to exercise this power is what we need in order to overthrow the current state of subordination to employers and politicians.

 Therefore, today the strike needs to be transnational and social.

 Transnational because capital works and thinks transnationally, creating divisions among countries, wages and working conditions to weaken us and make profits.
 Only by facing and overturning these divisions we can aspire at increasing our power and make ourselves heard.
-In this, we refuse to be labeled either as anti-EU or pro-EU: we deem insufficient to organize at the national level, as the transnational dimension is our battlefield and Europe is for us a common space of organization where to find allies and enemies.
+In this, we refuse to be labeled either as anti-EU or pro-EU: we deem insufficient to organize at the national level, as the transnational dimension is our battlefield and is for us a common space of organization where to find allies and enemies.

 Social because the power of the strike cannot be restricted to some categories of workers, trade unions or groups of supporters.
 The strike is a weapon that everyone has to be able to hold and use throughout society: even those who are constantly changing jobs, the migrants who risk their residence permit, the students and the unemployed.
 The strike can become for them a chance to be in the frontline, to organize and to overthrow the political conditions of exploitation.
 There must be no exclusion from the strike movement: this is the basis of our understanding of solidarity and social strike.